-(b) Active Transportation and Transit Improvements - 10 Points Maximum

-- (1) Up to 2 points for the total length (in Lane Miles) of AHSC-funded Context Sensitive Bikeways as follows: - 2 points for at least one (1.0) lane mile - 1 point for at least one half (0.50) lane mile
+- (a) Active Transportation and Transit Improvements 14 Points Maximum - (1) Up to 3 points for the total length (in Lane Miles) of AHSC-funded Context Sensitive Bikeways. as follows: - (A) 3 points for at least one (1.0) lane mile - (B) 1 point for at least one half (0.50) lane mile

 AHSC funds may be used to install new or improved bikeways, even if they are not a Context Sensitive Bikeway; however, points will only be awarded for Context Sensitive Bikeways.
-Improved bikeways must be facility enhancements that allow an upgrade from Class II to Class I or IV; or Class III to a facility that creates dedicated bicycle space (Class I, II, or IV).
+Improved bikeways must be facility enhancements that allow an upgrade from Class II to Class I or IV; or Class II to a facility that creates dedicated bicycle space (Class I, II, or IV).
 A project that converts a temporary Class IV bikeway (e.g., paint, plastic bollards, and/or K-rail) to a permanent Class IV bikeway using permanent physical barriers (e.g., poured concrete and/or plantings) is an eligible cost and eligible Context Sensitive Bikeway, but would not be eligible for GHG Quantification since it is not a new bikeway.

-- (2) 1 point for Projects that link the Affordable Housing Development or Qualifying Transit Station or Stop to an existing bicycle network.
+- (2) 2 points for Projects that expand an existing bicycle network.
 The new Context Sensitive Bikeway funded by AHSC must have an entry point within the Project Area and directly intersect with an existing bikeway as a way to connect to the existing bike network.
-The existing bikeway and bikeway network does not have to be comprised of Context Sensitive Bikeways. - (3) Up to 2 points for the length of AHSC-funded Safe and Accessible Walkways as follows:
+The existing bikeway and bikeway network does not have to be comprised of Context Sensitive Bikeways. - (3) Up to 3 points for the length of AHSC-funded Safe and Accessible Walkways as follows: